EV Charger Installation Cost

 The average cost to install an electric car charger in the UK is £1,000.

-However: You can potentially reduce your EV charger installation cost if you qualify for an Office for Zero Emission Vehicles (OZEV) grant.
+However, you can also potentially reduce your EV charger installation cost if you qualify for an Office for Zero Emission Vehicles (OZEV) grant.

 EV Charger Installation Prices